 Version 2.0 26th January 2011.

-Please read the following general Terms and Conditions carefully as the provisions contained herein govern your access or use of, and your purchase through or in connection with, the Website.
+Please read the following General Terms and Conditions carefully as the provisions contained herein govern your access or use of, and your purchase through or in connection with, the Website.

 IF YOU ARE READING THIS AS A CHILD OR STUDENT BELOW 18 YEARS OLD, YOU MUST HAVE PERMISSION FROM YOUR PARENT OR LEGAL GUARDIAN TO ACCESS AND USE THIS WEBSITE.

-In addition to these general Terms and Conditions:
+In addition to these General Terms and Conditions:

-A. Certain users who desire to become an editor, sub-editor or nominated individual (collectively, "Editor") of their yearbook must agree with the Editor Responsibilities Agreement which is accessible below the General Terms and conditions.
+A. Certain users who desire to become an editor, sub-editor or nominated individual (collectively, "Editor") of their yearbook must agree with the Editor Responsibility Agreement which is accessible below the General Terms and Conditions.
 Click here to view the Editor Responsibility Agreement now.
 An Editor must also agree to both terms and conditions of which are hereby incorporated into these General Terms and Conditions by this reference.

 1. PURPOSE OF THE WEBSITE